 How GenAI Reduces Close Time and Increases Accuracy

-Generative AI doesn’t just automate tasks; it transforms the entire rhythm of the finance team.
+In finance, generative AI is used to automate journal entries, analyze anomalies, and generate real-time insights, helping teams close faster and reduce spreadsheet dependency.
 By reducing time spent on manual work, teams can cut close cycles by up to 30% while improving data consistency.

 Agents identify errors early, reduce spreadsheet dependence, and unlock time for more valuable analysis and forecasting.